 Behind the practical advance organiser lies a more detailed theoretical account of how knowledge is structured in the mind.
 Ausubel described this as subsumption theory.
 His claim was that new concepts are learned by being incorporated, or subsumed, into broader, more general concepts already held by the learner.
 Knowledge is not stored randomly; it is hierarchically organised, with more inclusive concepts at the top and specific instances nested beneath them.

 Superordinate learning works in reverse.
-Here, the learner already knows several specific instances and then acquires the overarching concept that encompasses them.
-A learner who knows robins, sparrows, and thrushes as specific birds acquires superordinate learning when they grasp the broader concept of passerine birds.
+The learner already knows several specific instances and then acquires the broader concept that connects them.
+A learner who knows robins, sparrows and thrushes as specific birds develops superordinate learning when they grasp the broader concept of passerine birds.

-Subsumption helps teachers plan and predict learner issues.
-Diagrams support learning of related ideas (Ausubel, 1963; Novak, 1998).
-Comparison tables aid connection of new information (Novak, 1998).
-Concept maps boost combination of prior knowledge (Novak & Gowin, 1984).
+Subsumption means fitting new ideas into what learners already know, so it helps teachers plan and spot learner issues.
+Diagrams help learners see related ideas (Ausubel, 1963; Novak, 1998).
+Comparison tables help learners connect new information (Novak, 1998).
+Concept maps help learners combine prior knowledge (Novak & Gowin, 1984).

 The Ausubel-Bruner Debate